 Advocate on behalf of people with disabilities to ensure their full participation in all aspects of the electoral process including registering to vote, accessing polling places, and casting ballots in the District of Columbia.

 b.
-Pursue legal advocacy to ensure the Board of Election’s full compliance with the provisions of the Help America Vote Act of 2002 by advocating with the Board of Elections and other District agencies to replace or make accessible all polling places, and to close schools during elections to enhance the accessibility of schools used as polling sites.
+Pursue legal advocacy to ensure the Board of Election’s full compliance with the provisions of the Help America Vote Act of 2002 by advocating with the Board of Elections and other District agencies to replace or make accessible all polling places, to provide an accessible absentee ballot system, and to close schools during elections to enhance the accessibility of schools used as polling sites.

 c.
 Provide advocacy, outreach and education through materials and presentations to advocates and voters with disabilities in both institutional and community settings regarding voting rights.

 d.
 Develop and submit to administrative and policy-making bodies testimony and comments on proposed policies, procedures, and regulations that impact access to voting by DC residents with disabilities.

 CASE SELECTION CRITERIA

-1. ULS accepts cases of those who have disabilities and who are residents of the District of Columbia and whose complaint falls within the aforementioned priorities.
+DRDC accepts cases of residents of the District of Columbia who have disabilities and complaints that fall within the aforementioned priorities.

 Jane Brown, Executive Director